Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 * Command interpreter not found (.NOCMD, 0AEh)

-Used by `NEXTOR.SYS` to signal that `COMMAND2.COM` was not found and thus a jump to the BASIC environment was forced.
+Used by `NEXTOR.SYS` to signal that no command interpreter (neither `COMMAND3.COM` nor `COMMAND2.COM`) was found and thus a jump to the BASIC environment was forced.

 * Incompatible DOS version (.IDOSV, 0ADh)